Influencer Enneagram Types: Why Type 3s Dominate Instagram

 The Rise of “Authentic” Influencing

-The recent push toward authenticity in influencer culture represents Type 4 aesthetics challenging Type 3 dominance:
+The recent push toward authenticity in influencer culture is mostly Type 4 aesthetics challenging Type 3 dominance — and it’s the cleanest way to see how the same platform can produce two entirely different performances:

 Old influencer (Type 3): “My life is perfect.
 You should want this.”